-- Signs of water ingress and timber decay were noted at several locations near the rear wall (photo 13). - Some signs of moisture ingress were noted in the left wall of the front right-hand lounge (photo 14). - The ceiling of the kitchen appears to be sagging. - The roof of the covered yard area appears to have failed and is propped by steel props. - Some slates are missing from the roof of the right-hand store room.
+- Signs of water ingress and timber decay were noted at several locations near the rear wall (photo 18). - Some signs of moisture ingress were noted in the left wall of the front right-hand lounge (photo 19).
+The ends of the timber first floor beams that rest on this wall show signs of decay. - The ceiling of the kitchen is sagging. - The roof of the covered yard area appears to have failed and is propped by steel props (photo 20). - The slate roof covering to the right -hand storeroom has recently been replaced (photo 21).